Racconigi

 Racconigi (/it/; Racunis /pms/) is a town and comune (municipality) in Piedmont, Italy.
 It is located in the province of Cuneo, 40 km south of Turin, and 50 km north of Cuneo by rail.

 History

 The town was founded in medieval times.
 It was a possession of the marquisses of Saluzzo, of the princes of Acaia and of the Savoy-Carignano.

-On 24 October 1909 King Victor Emmanuel III of Italy and Nicholas II of Russian Empire concluded a secret agreement at Racconigi.
+On 24 October 1909 King Victor Emmanuel III of Italy and Emperor Nicholas II of Russia concluded a secret agreement at Racconigi.
 Known as the Racconigi Bargain, Italy and Russia divided their spheres of influence in the region.

 Geography

 Racconigi is located in the northern borders of its province with the Metropolitan City of Turin.
 The town borders with the municipalities of Caramagna Piemonte, Carmagnola (TO), Casalgrasso, Cavallerleone, Cavallermaggiore, Lombriasco (TO), Murello, Polonghera and Sommariva del Bosco.
 Its municipal hamlets (frazioni) are Berroni, Canapile, Migliabruna Nuova, Migliabruna Vecchia, Oia, Parruccia, San Lorenzo, Streppe, Tagliata.